TheRincon/YAGA/README.md

 ```bash
 brew install mafft bedtools
 ```
-If on linux apt-get install should work as well.
+Linux apt-get install should work as well.

 The main functions are from python.
 Please have version 2.7+ Check the version with: